cuulee/pg-core/README.md

 * All tests were removed initially (see further notes)

-It is important to know that while this assembly didn't keep any of the original tests scripts, most of them are covered by the tests provided within [pg-promise](https://github.com/vitaly-t/pg-promise), which is initially used for testing `pg-core`.
+It is important to know that while this assembly didn't keep any of the original tests scripts, most of them are covered by the tests provided within [pg-promise 3.0](https://github.com/vitaly-t/pg-promise/releases/tag/v.3.0.0), which is initially used for testing `pg-core`.
 This is however only the initial approach, and new tests will be written and added to this library to assure complete code coverage.

 ### License

 The original license note can be found [here](https://github.com/vitaly-t/pg-core/blob/master/license.md).